Is being average enough?

 Of course, you can and should hire a professional to write your blog or advertise on social media.
 But even when you hire an advertising expert and an expert photographer, you must be on the photos.
 It has to be you behind the story.
 You have to meet the guys behind your branding.
 You have to schedule meetings and tell them about you.
 There goes your time.

 There goes the sad truth.
-As a freelancer, you have to do a little extra.
-Some stuff that nobody pays you for.
-Then you will be seen and have a perfect brand and charge extra for your product and services.
-You can spend that money to stay ahead – to improve, grow, and grow your brand with better marketing.
+As a freelancer, you have to do a little extra—some stuff that nobody pays you for.
+Then you will be seen, have a perfect brand, and charge extra for your products and services.
+You can spend that money to stay ahead—to improve, grow, and grow your brand with better marketing.

 So, you must always aim to be the best, never stop learning, and never be satisfied.
 Improve your products and services so that the little extra you charge is appropriate.